 If you are sent a course abroad form to be completed instead of or as well as this statement letter, the Taught Student Administration team will be able sign that once your placement details have been finalised.

 The Student Hardship Fund (SHF) is provided by the University to help students who are experiencing genuine and unavoidable financial difficulties and are struggling with their living costs.
 The SHF is a discretionary grant, offering support of up to £2,500 in an academic year which does not need to be paid back.

 For more information visit Student Hardship Fund.

-Students planning a year abroad in an EU country are entitled to an Erasmus Grant from the British Council.
+While the UK is a member state of the EU and a programme country of the Erasmus scheme, students planning a year abroad in an EU country would normally be eligible for an Erasmus Grant from the British Council.
 The amount available varies each year and is dependent upon where you go and whether you are working or studying.
-The Outgoing Erasmus Co-ordinator will advise you of how much money you are eligible for prior to you beginning your placement.
+The Outgoing Erasmus Co-ordinator will advise you of how much money you may be eligible for prior to you beginning your placement.
 For more information please visit the British Council Website.

 Students are advised that the purpose of an Erasmus grant is to assist with the additional costs of undertaking an exchange.
 This means the money received is designed to supplement rather than replace your usual source of maintenance support.

 Grants are paid in two instalments into the bank account you have nominated.
 The first instalment is paid in December and the second instalment is paid after you have finished your placement.
 Payments are made in pounds sterling.